Near surface concentration profile of sheared semi-dilute polymer solutions: Introduction

-In this paper, we use neutron reflectivity \cite{cousin2018neutron, penfold1990application, russell1990x} to directly measure depletion near a smooth sapphire surface for non-charged semi-dilute polystyrene solutions.
-We observe an intriguing behavior: the polymer chains are depleted from the wall, but some of them still adsorb on the solid surface.
-We discuss this observation in terms of comparative interactions.
-Finally, we show that the Newtonian flow rate has no effect on the concentration profile near the solid wall.
+In this paper, we use neutron reflectivity \cite{cousin2018neutron, penfold1990application, russell1990x} to directly measure depletion near a smooth sapphire surface for non-charged semi-dilute polystyrene solutions at rest and under shear thanks to the development of a custom flow cell.